coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

     nor do they stack.
--   *Wall of force, prismatic wall,* and *prismatic sphere* are not affected by antimagic. *Break enchantment, dispel magic,* and *greater dispel magic* spells do not dispel antimagic. *Mage's disjunction* has a 1% chance per caster level of destroying an *antimagic field.* If the *antimagic field* survives the *disjunction,* no items within it are disjoined.
+-   *Wall of force, prismatic wall,* and *prismatic sphere* are not affected by antimagic. *Break enchantment, dispel magic,* and *greater dispel magic* spells do not dispel antimagic. *Mage’s disjunction* has a 1% chance per caster level of destroying an *antimagic field.* If the *antimagic field* survives the *disjunction,* no items within it are disjoined.